jahnavikolli/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

-Understand Deep Convolutional Generative Adversarial Networks (DCGANs and GANs) Design and train DCGANs using the Keras API in Python By the end of this course, you will be able to build and train a Deep Convolutional GAN (DCGAN) with Keras to generate images of fashionable clothes.
+Understand Deep Convolutional Generative Adversarial Networks (DCGANs and GANs) Design and train DCGANs using the Keras API in Python build and train a Deep Convolutional GAN (DCGAN) with Keras to generate images of fashionable clothes.

-Course Structure
-This course is divided into 3 parts:

-**Course Overview**: This introductory reading material.
-Generate Synthetic Images with DCGANs in Keras: This is the hands on project that we will work on in Rhyme.
+Generate Synthetic Images with DCGANs in Keras

-**Graded Quiz**: This is the final assignment that you need to pass in order to finish the course successfully.

 Project Structure
 The hands on project on Generating Synthetic Images with DCGANs in Kerasis divided into following tasks: